Kazan school shooting: Aftermath

 All second-shift classes in Kazan were cancelled, and the entrances to Kazan schools were restricted.
 Several schools in Moscow were searched with dogs, although nothing was found.
-All students who attend Gymnasia No. 175 are planned to return to school on 17 May in neighboring schools while the school undergoes repairs.
+All students who attend Gymnasium N°175 are planned to return to school on 17 May in neighboring schools while the school undergoes repairs.
 After their arrival at the school, a counter-terrorism operation (CTO) regime was established.
 It was later removed at 15:47.
 In addition, 12 May was declared a day of mourning.
 Cultural and entertainment events were cancelled for 11 and 12 May.

-Tatarstan authorities sent a 1 million rubles (US$) payment to each family of the deceased.
-Six victims with major bodily harm have received 400 thousand rubles (US$) each, with plans to send payments of between 200–400 thousand rubles to more families of the injured.
+Tatarstan authorities sent a payment of 1 million rubles (US$) to each family of the deceased.
+Six victims with major bodily harm have received 400 thousand rubles (US$) each, with plans to send payments of between 200 and 400 thousand rubles to more families of the injured.
 In addition, the Russian Red Cross Society raised 62,777,390 rubles (US$) for the victims of the shooting.

 Gun control proposals

 President Vladimir Putin expressed condolences to the relatives of the victims and ordered the government to tighten the country's gun laws.
-Vasily Piskarev, chairman of the State Duma Committee on Security and Anti-Corruption, said a draft bill for tougher restrictions on obtaining a gun license would be considered on 12 May by a working group and that the bill could be considered in the first reading by the State Duma on 18 May.
+Vasily Piskaryov, chairman of the State Duma Committee on Security and Anti-Corruption, said a draft bill for tougher restrictions on obtaining a gun license would be considered on 12 May by a working group and that the bill could be considered in the first reading by the State Duma on 18 May.
 The bill, which was submitted to the State Duma in December 2020, prohibits citizens with two or more convictions, or citizens who have been caught drunk driving, from receiving a license to own weapons.

 Secretary of the General Council of United Russia, Andrey Turchak, stressed the need to toughen legislation on gun trafficking and find better approaches to protect schools.
 State Duma Chairman Vyacheslav Volodin expressed the need for a procedure to prevent unstable citizens from obtaining weapons.
 He also expressed the need for tougher responsibility on those who distribute false certificates to obtain weapons.

 Human Rights ombudsman Tatyana Moskalkova proposed raising the age to obtain a weapon to 21.

 Director of the National Guard of Russia, Viktor Zolotov, proposed a mandatory psychological test when receiving a permit for a firearm.
 He also proposed raising the age to obtain a permit to 21.

 Other legislation

-Volodin said the shooting introduced the need to discuss anonymity on the internet in order to reduce extremist and violent content.
+Volodin said the shooting introduced the need to discuss anonymity on the Internet in order to reduce extremist and violent content.